[ UrbanRail.Net ] [ Europe ] [ America ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 Philadelphia, Pennsylvania, has some 5 million inhabitants in the metropolitan area and is situated half way between New York and Washington.

 Philadelphia boasts one of America's most diversified urban rail networks, with subway, elevated, trams on the surface and in tunnel, as well as an extensive suburban railway system.
-Except the PATCO Line, all lines are operated by SEPTA (Southeastern Pennsylvania Transportation Authority).
+Except for the PATCO Line, all lines are operated by SEPTA (Southeastern Pennsylvania Transportation Authority).

 Market-Frankford Line